 What is a Security Guard: Definition, Types, Management and Improvements

 Across Victoria, security guards work inside security firms and proprietary security teams.
 The industry is large and formal.
-Research based on ABS Census data found that in 2006 Australia had 52,768 full-time security industry personnel compared with 44,898 police personnel.
-Australian Institute of Criminology More recent industry research also reports tens of thousands employed in investigation and security services.
+Research based on ABS Census data found that in 2006, Australia had 52,768 full-time security industry personnel compared with 44,898 police personnel.
+Australian Institute of Criminology.
+More recent industry research also reports tens of thousands employed in investigation and security services.
 IBISWorld

 At the end of this guide, you’ll be able to choose the right types of security guards, understand the benefits, and manage a guard team with clear site instructions, patrol reporting, and continuous improvement.